kianga722/cnotify/README.md

-Playing around with displaying events with API data
+Test of displaying events using API data and sending notification emails